Meet Our Team

 Sloane extends a warm and inviting space for individuals ages 11 and older, as well as, couples who are currently struggling in their relationship or would like premarital counseling.
 Sloane provides conventional or Christian counseling services for those struggling with anxiety, low self-esteem, depression, anger, grief, spirituality, transitions in life, and conflict resolution.
 Having a trusted guide who is non-judgmental, down-to-earth, fun, relatable, and has a few movie quotes up her sleeve can be helpful in navigating thoughts and feelings that can at times seem overwhelming.
 Sloane is here to walk alongside you and empower you, offering the necessary skills and support to help you navigate life’s complexities and embrace a future filled with hope and fulfillment.

-Meet Dan Foster, a dedicated Clinical Social Worker Therapist at Center Counseling.
+Meet Dan Foster, a dedicated Clinical Social Worker Therapist at Center Counseling working part-time on Wednesdays in Washburn, ND.

 His inspiring philosophy: he believes that every individual, both children and adults, are extraordinary survivors of difficult life circumstances.
 He appreciates developing genuine relationships with his clients and finds that opportunities and solutions are often found through relationship.
 Dan has 3 decades of experience working with children (8+), adolescents, adults, couples, and families.